bidfx/bidfx-api-cpp/README.md

 #### Stop the price session

-When you are finished with the pricing session you should stop the session to free up its resources by calling `Stop`.
+When finished with the pricing session, you should stop the session to free up its resources by calling `Stop`.
 For example:

 ```cpp